eduard93/Cache-MDX2JSON/README.md

 -----------

 1. Download Installer.cls.xml (from MDX2JSON folder in repository or releases page) into Caché manager directory.
-2. Run in terminal (any namespace) under %user with %All role:
+2. Run in terminal (any namespace) under user with %All role:

         do ##class(%Installer.Installer).InstallFromCommandLine(##class(%File).ManagerDirectory()_"Installer.cls.xml","Namespace={Namespace}")